 You have many names – none of them pleasant.
 Each slides off the tongue like turpentine that’s been accidently swallowed.

 And there in my bedroom, while I struggle to sleep, you not only invade my thoughts of yesterday, but you swarm over my thoughts of tomorrow – my thoughts of a future I haven’t even reached yet.
 You make me wonder how I’m going to pay the light bill.
-You put ideas in my head that others are out to get me, and you prepare me for a battle that will likely never happen – filling my head with evil words I will say to a certain someone if they approach me on the street tomorrow.
-They probably won’t, but that makes no difference to you.
-You like the idea that I dread a confrontation that will never be, and you whisper slithering, disgusting words in my ear.
-The air is moist from the stench of your breath, and I cover my head with my pillow to keep you out.
+You put ideas in my head that others are out to get me, and you prepare me for a battle that will likely never happen, filling my head with evil words I will say to a certain someone if they approach me on the street tomorrow.
+They probably won’t, but that makes no difference to you; you like the idea that I dread a confrontation that will never be.
+You whisper slithering, disgusting words in my ear; the air is moist from the stench of your breath, and I cover my head with my pillow to keep you out.

 You don’t deserve a single second of my time, yet you take it like a debt owed to you for a service provided.
 You take it like a judgement leaves a person no choice but to sell everything in their possession just to be free again.

 But you’ve provided me no service, and you’ve no right to judge me.
 It is you who has already been judged.
 My God casted you to hell, and that’s where you belong.
 Not here, in my bedroom while I try to sleep.
 Not in my dreams when sleep finally comes.
 And not in the light of day while I carry my bible close and try desperately to retain the words I read while sipping my morning coffee.